chef/automate/components/docs-chef-io/content/automate/ha_restore.md

 - Check the status of all Chef Automate and Chef Infra Server front-end nodes by executing the `chef-automate status` command.

-- Shutdown Chef Automate service on all front-end nodes by executing the `sudo systemctl stop chef-automate` command.
+- Shutdown Chef Automate service on all front-end nodes
+  - Execute `sudo systemctl stop chef-automate` command in all Chef Automate nodes
+  - Execute `sudo systemctl stop chef-automate` command in all Chef Infra Server

 - Log in to the same instance of Chef Automate front-end node from which backup is taken.